USEPA/BMDS/docs/source/desktop.md

 ```

 :::{important}
 Creating a new project creates an accompanying database file at the path and filename specified if it does not already exist.
 Database files should have the `.db` extension.
-BMDS Desktop also creates other files with different extensions in that directory- `.db-shm` and `.db-wal`. **Do not delete those files -** they allow multiple users to work with the same project concurrently.
+BMDS Desktop also creates other files with different extensions in that directory, such as `.db-shm` and `.db-wal`. **Do not delete those files -** they allow multiple users to work with the same project concurrently.
 :::

 You can also update a database's location, in the event that you moved the database to a new directory.
 Updating the database refreshes the path/location so BMDS Desktop can find it again; the updating process does not change the file's contents.